vulpemventures/synthetic-asset-smart-contract/README.md

 3. If the collateral's value is underwater, **Issuer** can liquidate after burning the asset and presenting Oracle's signature on the reference price.
 4. **Sponsor** can prevent liquidation via collateral top-up in collaboration with the  **Issuer** to create a new contract.

-NOTICE: **Sponsor** can always redeem at all times in a non-interactive fashion his collateral burning the asset and sending a payout fee to **Issuer**.
+NOTICE: **Sponsor** can always redeem in a non-interactive fashion his collateral burning the asset and sending a payout fee to the **Issuer**.